tomlarse/PsCms/README.md

 ## Installation

-To import this module, unpack the PsAcano folder and run
+To import this module, unpack or clone the PsAcano folder and run

 `Import-Module .\PsAcano.psd1`

 in the folder in Powershell.
-To make it load automatically when PowerShell starts, unpack it in to one of the folders defined in
+To make it load automatically when PowerShell starts, unpack, clone or copy it in to one of the folders defined in

 `$env:PsModulePath`